rubennp91/mcloady/readme.md

 ## Future improvements
 - **Error Handing**: Right now the program does not do any error handling.
 If an error occurs the user will not know why and the program may not stop.
-- **Spiraling moving algorithm**: An algorithm that pregenerates the terrain in a spiral instead of just iterating rows and columns in a grid is a priority improvement.
-This would mean that the program would start from the middle and start moving outwards.
-If the program has not reached the radius border, the world is still playable.
 - **Singleplayer pregenerating**: Whether it's for a singleplayer or to later upload to a server, the program should have an option to run it in singleplayer without using rcon.
 - **Graphical Interface**: This would help less experienced server admins to use the program.